Nelson Velazquez Player Props: Royals vs. Mariners

 Nelson Velazquez At The Plate

-- Velazquez is hitting .270 with two doubles, five home runs and three walks.
+- Velazquez is batting .268 with two doubles, five home runs and three walks.

-- In seven of 12 games this season (58.3%), Velazquez has reached base via hit, and that includes multiple hits twice.
+- In eight of 13 games this season (61.5%), Velazquez has reached base via hit, and that includes multiple hits twice.

-- In five games this season (41.7%), Velazquez has picked up an RBI, including two games with multiple runs batted in.
+- Velazquez has driven in a run in five games this season (38.5%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (58.3%), including one multi-run game.
+- He has scored at least once seven times this year (53.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.